sjenni/sjenni.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in the Computer Vision Group at the University of Bern, supervised by Prof. Dr. Paolo Favaro.
+I am a fourth-year PhD student in the Computer Vision Group at the University of Bern, supervised by Prof. Dr. Paolo Favaro.
 I received my BSc degree in Computer Science in 2015 and my MSc degree in Computer Science in 2017, both at the University of Bern.
-My research interests are in Computer Vision, Machine Learning and Deep Learning.
+My research interests are in computer vision, machine learning and deep learning with a focus on unsupervised representation learning.

 ---------